cpauvert/bioinformatics-master-degree-report/README.md

 In order to correctly write in English.

 ```
-aspell --lang=en_GB -c FILE
+$ aspell --lang=en_GB -c FILE
 ```

 ### Vim customisation
-Interesting note: don't forget to add
+Interesting note: don't forget to add the following lines to `~/.vimrc` to prevent from autocompleting pdf files in command line.
 ```
 set wildignore+=*.pdf,*.o,*.obj,*.jpg,*.png
 ```

-to `~/.vimrc` to prevent from autocompleting pdf files in command line.